tireymorris/propolis/README.md

 ## configuration

-In the root of your web directory, create a `pages.json` manifest file which tells grandpa where to find and route your content.
+In the root of your web directory, create a `pages.json` manifest file which tells propolis where to find and route your content.

 The file has the the following format: